Robradz/Robradz/README.md

-- 👋 Hi, I’m Robbie!
+- 👋 Hi, I’m Robbie
 - 👀 I’m interested in theology, sports, movies, school, reading, and of course: coding!
-- 🌱 I’m currently learning about databases, web applications, and working on a team to create a game for my senior capstone!
+- 🌱 I’m currently learning about databases, web applications, and working on a team to create a game for my senior capstone
 - 📫 You can reach me at robbieradzville@gmail.com

 <!---